 segment of the citizenry believes that war crimes and atrocities have

-Even as Sheehan was writing his review, a year-long effort
+taken place for the question to be ignored.
+2 Even as Sheehan was writing his review, a year-long effort

 to convene such an inquiry by the ad hoc Citizens Commission of